 Air shipping entails using an airplane or jet to transport packages from the warehouse or fulfillment center to the customer.
 It’s mainly used for international shipping or shipping to customers who live very far from the fulfillment centers.
 Unsurprisingly, air shipping costs can be pretty steep, making it almost impossible to offer free two-day shipping to customers.

 Ground shipping uses vans, trucks, or cars to move orders from the fulfillment center to the customer’s doorstep.
 Depending on your logistics approach, you may use your delivery vehicles or rely on an external shipping carrier.
-Ground shipping is easily the cheapest delivery model, and you can offer free two-day delivery without eating deeply into your bottom line.
+Ground shipping is easily the cheapest delivery model and you can offer free two-day delivery without deepening your bottom line.

-Unfortunately, the method cannot be used for delivering orders to locations that are far from your fulfillment centers.
+Unfortunately, the method cannot be used to deliver orders to locations far from your fulfillment centers.
 If you don’t have fulfillment centers spread across your home country, offering 2-day delivery via ground shipping can be next to impossible.

-A recent report from EtailInsights revealed that there are currently 2.1 million online retailers in the United States alone, and this number is expected to grow in the coming years.
-If anything, this stat tells you that ecommerce businesses have become just as competitive as brick-and-mortar retail, if not more.
-As a business owner, you’ll need to stay on top of your game to thrive in the space.
-Here are a few ways two-day shipping can boost your ecommerce business
+A recent report from EtailInsights revealed that there are currently 2.1 million online retailers in the United States alone and this number is expected to grow in the coming years.
+If anything, this stat tells you that eCommerce businesses have become just as competitive as brick-and-mortar retail, if not more.
+You’ll need to stay on top of your game to thrive in the space as a business owner.
+Here are a few ways two-day shipping can boost your eCommerce business

 On average, online customers feel three days is an acceptable waiting time for an order.
 Once your delivery time exceeds three days, your customers will likely leave you for businesses that offer faster delivery.
 However, you’ll have a better chance of retaining your customers and expanding your customer base if you offer two-day shipping.